We’re going to court

 Thanks to a historic decision taken by the Supreme Court in the recent Finch case, oil and gas companies will now have to disclose the full extent of the emissions created by new fossil fuel projects, like Rosebank.
 If, in the case against Rosebank, the judge agrees that the emissions from burning its oil should have been taken into account, the decision will have to be remade.

-The UK government has already made the decision not to defend the case.
+The new UK government has already admitted that the decision to approve Rosebank was unlawful.
 This is now a straight fight between a liveable future and oil and gas industry profits - and we’re more confident than ever that we’ll win.

 There are not just one, but two cases to #StopRosebank, one by Uplift, the other by Greenpeace UK.
 Both will be heard in the Court of Session in Edinburgh.